COVID-19 Safety Protocols

 - A limited number of patients will be allowed in our office at one time.
 Patients and customers will be asked to wait outside or in their cars until we can accommodate them.

 - Please arrive alone without guests or family members.
 Minors may be accompanied by one adult.
 Other siblings or family members who cannot wait in the car should be left at home.

 - Patients should complete all forms online or at home before their appointment time.
 Leaving forms to be completed during the actual appointment time may not leave adequate time for the exam and may result in the appointment being rescheduled to a later date.

 - Doctors and staff will be masked at all times for your protection.
-Breath shields are in place at all service counters.
 Breath shields are also in place in the exam room for slit lamp exam.
 Exam rooms will be thoroughly cleaned and sanitized between each patient.